employee equity compensation in tech startups

 Not only is it out of arm’s reach, it is also incredibly difficult to leverage.
 At best, this means that pre-wealth startup employees have to wait a long time before they can access potentially life-changing sums of money.
 At worst, it could mean that they miss out on it altogether.

 The problem lies in how this wealth is held.
 Most of the $200 billion employees own in fast-growing US “unicorns” comes in the form of stock options, a financial instrument that gives you the right to purchase a piece of the company for which you work.

 The purpose of these stock options is to someday make you money, but having options is not the same as owning a piece of the company.
 Instead, they grant you the right to purchase a share of a company at a certain price.

 But here’s the thing, options can be overwhelming.
 And that means that many employees simply don’t understand how much the options they hold (or are being offered as part of a compensation package) are worth.

 Even if they do have an idea of the value that they hold, there are major challenges that could prevent them from realizing their value.
-The first is that your right to purchase stock in the startup you work for can expire, on average after 90 days, if you decide to leave that company before it goes public.
+The first is that your right to purchase stock in the startup you work for can expire — on average after 90 days — if you decide to leave that company before it exits, by going public or being acquired.
 The other issue is that exercising these options can leave you facing a significant tax bill, something that could dramatically impact the value of your equity or even mean that you end up losing out on it entirely.

 This is a very real problem for those start-up employees who are currently caught in the pre-wealth gap.
 In fact, according to Schwab, 76% of employees don’t exercise their options, with almost half (48%) admitting that they have been put off for fear of making a financial mistake.
 The end result is that employees simply don’t exercise their options, leaving millions of dollars of equity on the table in the process.